AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure-classic.md

     ![Modify network properties](./media/site-recovery-vmm-to-azure-classic/multi-nic.png)

+>[!NOTE]
->[AZURE.NOTE] Linux virtual machines with static IP address aren't supported.
+> Linux virtual machines with static IP address aren't supported.

 ## Test the deployment
 To test your deployment you can run a test failover for a single virtual machine, or create a recovery plan consisting of multiple virtual machines, and run a test failover for the plan.